-“Jeopardy!” withstood two cancellations before Trebek came on board, and the game show has become synonymous with his name—making his recent news of having stage 4 pancreatic cancer all the more difficult for his faithful fans.
-The 78-year-old's contract is good for three more years, although rumors have begun that, in light of his recent health diagnosis, the show's producers have begun looking for his replacement.
+“Jeopardy!” withstood two cancellations before Trebek came on board, and the game show has become synonymous with his name—making his disclosure in 2019 of having stage 4 pancreatic cancer all the more difficult for his faithful fans.

 You may also like: Can you answer these real 'Jeopardy!' clues about your state?

 - Clue #1: Four U.S. presidents serving in three different centuries have been born in the same county in this state.

 - Clue #2: While half the states have a town named Springfield, this state has the biggest one.

 - Clue #3: Elbridge Gerry from this state refused to sign the Constitution because in it "liberties...were not secured."

 - Clue #1: One of the top professional rodeos in the U.S. is the annual Snake River Stampede in Nampa in this state.